jketterl/csdr/README.md

     csdr add_n_zero_samples_at_beginning_f <n_zero_samples>

-When the function is executed, it furst writes `<n_zero_samples>` 32-bit floating point zeros at the output, after that it just clones the input at the output.
+When the function is executed, it first writes `<n_zero_samples>` 32-bit floating point zeros at the output, after that it just clones the input at the output.

 ----